 Line 16.
-Salaries and wages.- Enter the amount of salaries and wages paid for the tax year, less the amount of any work opportunity credit from Form 5884, empowerment zone employment credit from Form 8844, and Indian employment credit from Form 8845.
+Salaries and wages.
+Enter the amount of salaries and wages paid for the tax year, reduced by:

+Any work opportunity credit from Form 5884,

+- Empowerment zone employment credit from Form 8844, - Indian employment credit from Form 8845. - Any welfare-to-work credit from Form 8861.
 See the instructions for these forms for more information.
 Do not include salaries and wages deductible elsewhere on the return, such as elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE retirement plan (savings incentive match plan).